pnp/sp-dev-fx-webparts/samples/react-teams-message/README.md

 ## Prerequisites

 * SharePoint Online tenant
 * You have provided permission in SharePoint admin for accessing Graph API on behalf of your solution.
 We can do it before deployment as proactive steps, or after deployment.
-You can refer to steps [here](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/use-aad-tutorial#deploy-the-solution-and-grant-permissions) about how to do this post-deployment.
+You can refer to [steps about how to do this post-deployment](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/use-aad-tutorial#deploy-the-solution-and-grant-permissions).
 Basically you have to use API Access Page of SharePoint admin and add below permission for our use case.

 ```
  "webApiPermissionRequests": [